Difference Between Equity and Fixed Income

 #1 – Ownership

 Equity holders are considered as the owners of the company.
-They have voting rights on important matters and have say in the functioning of the firm.
+They have voting rights on important matters and have a say in the functioning of the firm.
 They have the first right on profit and are paid out dividends.
 However, if the management decides on using the profit for some other activities like reinvesting in the business, or for any mergers or expansions they can’t be questioned.
-Hence dividend can be paid out but at the discretion of the management.
+Hence dividends can be paid out but at the discretion of the management.
 Bondholders, on the other hand, do not get voting rights or any such share in the profit.
 They are creditors to the firm and are only guaranteed fixed returns and the principal amount at maturity.

 #2 – Risk and Returns